 Klein Suite 1c (pPkle1c): Highly Altered Carbonate-Quartz Amphibolite

 Klein Suite amphibolites are commonly cut by discontinuous and boudinaged carbonate or quartz veins.
 Amphibolites locally show strong carbonate and silica alteration in the form of lenses that, when sufficiently numerous, give the rock a brecciated texture.
-In the Bay aux Feuilles area, Sauvé (1959) recognized a unit of altered amphibolite that Simard et al. (2013) assigned to subunit pPkle1c subunit.
+In the Bay aux Feuilles area, Sauvé (1959) recognized a unit of altered amphibolite that Simard et al. (2013) assigned to subunit pPkle1c.

 Klein Suite 1d (pPkle1d): Amphibolite With Some Paraschist